About the National Energy Workforce Alliance

 The National Clean Energy Workforce Alliance is a cross-sector effort to improve clean energy education, training, and job placement outcomes—and ensure that expanding clean energy job opportunities are inclusive of diverse candidates and underserved communities.
 Since January 2022, the Alliance has been virtually convening more than 500 employers, training providers, community-based recruitment and support organizations, and energy justice organizations.

-Through structured and intentional meetings, the Alliance will collectively identify and share resources and information and focus on concrete solutions to shared workforce challenges.
+Through structured and intentional meetings, the Alliance is collectively identifying and sharing resources and information, with a focus on concrete solutions to shared workforce challenges.

-The Alliance is led by the Interstate Renewable Energy Council and the National Council for Workforce Education, with support from Bank of America.
+The Alliance is led by the Interstate Renewable Energy Council and the National Council for Workforce Education, with support from Bank of America Charitable Foundation.

 The Challenge: Unprecedented Clean Energy Job Growth Is Needed

-For example, based on data from IREC’s National Solar Jobs Census 2020, the solar workforce will need to almost quadruple to reach the Biden Administration’s goal of 100% carbon-free electricity by 2035.
+There are currently 255,000 solar workers in the United States, according to IREC’s National Solar Jobs Census.
+Industry estimates find the number of workers will need to almost quadruple to reach the Biden Administration’s goal of 100% carbon-free efficiency by 2035.
 In the energy efficiency sector, which will also need to grow dramatically, 91% of employers recently reported that it was somewhat or very difficult to hire new employees.